ncschroeder/LeetCode-Problems/2_Sum.md

     }

     /*
     Let numsAndIndices be a map where the keys are the numbers in nums and the values are the indices of those numbers.
 We can map each number to a single index since the numbers in the solution will only have a single index.
-If there are duplicates of numbers that aren't part of the solution, the associate function will map those numbers to the last index they were found at.
+If there are duplicates of numbers that aren't part of the solution, then the associate function will map those numbers to the last index they were found at.
     */
     val numsAndIndices: Map<Int, Int> =
         nums.withIndex().associate { (index: Int, num: Int) -> num to index }